 Texting and driving is so dangerous because it encompasses all three of these types of distractions into one act.
 A driver will need at least one hand to operate his or her cell phone, his or her eyes to read messages, and the driver will be paying attention to the text conversation instead of driving.

-Drivers should not consider the lack of an explicit statewide law against texting while driving as a pass to text behind the wheel; it is always safer to keep a cell phone set to silent while driving and wait to respond to text messages until after parking the vehicle.
+It is always safer to keep a cell phone set to silent while driving and wait to respond to text messages until after parking the vehicle.